ManageIQ/manageiq-documentation/installing_on_aws/_topics/installation.md

 To import the appliance:

 1. Create a containers.json file:

         {
-            "Description": " NAME OF IMPORTED SNAPSHOT IN AWS", "Format": "vhd",
+            "Description": "NAME OF IMPORTED SNAPSHOT IN AWS", "Format": "vhd",
             "UserBucket": {
                 "S3Bucket": "BUCKET WITH UPLOADED .VHD IMAGE",